jupyter/enhancement-proposals/NN-notebook-v7/notebook-v7.md

 Jupyter Notebook v6 will be maintained with critical security fixes for two years following the release of Jupyter Notebook v7.

 The [`nbclassic`](https://github.com/jupyterlab/nbclassic) Python package (which provides Jupyter Notebook version 6 on top of Jupyter Server) will also be maintained with critical security fixes for two years following the release of Notebook v7.
-However, upon release of Notebook v7, the default URL route for accessing the classic experience will be served by the new code, and nbclassic will likely use a new route.
-The details of this transition will be worked out in the coming period.

 ## User Stories